 March / April 2010

-A colleague from Switzerland accompanied me on my journey through Western Australia.
+I flew from Vietnam to Perth, the capital of Western Australia.
+A colleague from Switzerland accompanied me on my journey through this Australian state.
 It is a vast area, more than 60 times the size of Switzerland.
 In contrast, the population of just over 2 million people accounts for less than a third of the Swiss population.
 And 1.7 million of them live in the capital of Western Australia, Perth.
 Especially in the interior of the country, you can travel hundreds of kilometers without finding a settlement.
 If one reaches a settlement, it turns out that sometimes only a few hundred people live there.
 In all settlements outside Perth at 9 o’clock in the evening nobody is on the street anymore.

 Western Australia lives mainly from the extraction of raw materials, which are so generously available that Western Australia has the highest per capita income of all Australian states.
 Anyone who wants can find work here.
 Thanks to the great demand for raw materials, the Australian dollar has also risen again.
 Australia is now almost as expensive as Switzerland.
 Coming from Vietnam, I first had to get used to the new price level.